drewgilbert-lab/dbt_opsdb/CONTRIBUTING.md

    LIMIT 10;
    ```

-2. **Wait for Fivetran:** If field just created in Salesforce, wait up to 6 hours for sync.
+2. **Wait for Fivetran:** If field just created in Salesforce, wait for the next daily sync (21:49 PST).

 ### Step 1: Add to Staging Model